 Therefore, I recommend you follow up on abandoned calls and call the customers back as soon as possible.
 However, many customers who hang up call back at a later time.
 If your technology supports it, you should be able to see if the customer successfully called you back later before making an outbound call to her or him.
 An abandoned call is essentially a missed opportunity and a great way to show respect for your customers' time by you taking the time to call them back and asking them what they need help with.

-To summarize: Measure percent answered calls - not abandoned calls - and start calling back abandoned calls as soon as you can.
+To summarize, measure the percentage of answered calls - not abandoned calls - and start calling back abandoned calls as soon as you can.

 Part 2: FCR, NPS and more